 You can go up or down this while the museum is open without entering the exhibitions.
-Both the MuCEM and - more surprisingly - the mediaeval Fort Saint Jean are wheelchair- and pushchair-friendly and, in fact, are well-equipped for a range of handicaps: click here for more details (in French only).
+Both the MuCEM and - more surprisingly - the mediaeval Fort Saint Jean are wheelchair- and pushchair-friendly and, in fact, are well-equipped for a range of handicaps: click here for more details.

 A high walkway above the water connects the MuCEM to the adjacent Fort Saint Jean, a fortress dating back to the late twelfth century, Its rich history complements MuCEM's sharp modernity.

 Initially occupied by the Military Order of the Knights Hospitaller of Saint John, which originated its name, the site was co-opted by King Louis XIV in 1660.